stellar/slingshot/musig/README.md

 2. Make a Schnorr signature with one aggregated key (`Multikey`), derived from multiple public keys.
     - Create a `Multikey`.
 For more information, see the [key aggregation](#key-aggregation) section.

-    Each party gets initialized, and makes and shares its nonce precommitment:
+    Each party gets initialized, and makes and shares its nonce precommitment.
     - Call `Party::new(transcript, privkey, multikey)`.
     - Get back `PartyAwaitingPrecommitments` and a `NoncePrecommitment`.
     - Share your `NoncePrecommitment`, and receive other parties' `NoncePrecommitment`s.